Fort Bragg, California: Transportation

 Fort Bragg is the western terminus of the California Western Railroad (otherwise known locally as the "Skunk Train").
 Steam passenger service was started in 1904, and then extended in 1911 through the Coast Redwood forests to the city of Willits, 40 mi inland.
 Started in 1885 as a rail route for moving large logs to the mills, the Skunk Train now offers scenic tours through the redwoods.
 In 1925 self-powered, yellow "Skunk" rail cars were inaugurated.
 The little trains were quickly nicknamed for their original gas engines, which prompted folks to say, "You can smell 'em before you can see 'em."
 In 1965 the line reintroduced summer steam passenger service between Fort Bragg and Willits with Baldwin-built steam locomotives Nos.
 45 and 46, calling the colorful train "The Super Skunk".
 That train was discontinued in 2001 due to owing to the embargo of the Northwestern Pacific Railroad, then revived in September 2006 as a special event train, currently the most popular attraction for tourists in the Fort Bragg region.
-No.45 continues to power excursion trains from Fort Bragg as far as Northspur, the CWR's midpoint, on selected weekends from summer to early autumn.
+No.45 and 46 are now out of service waiting for overhaul.
+Trains continue with diesel locomotives used to power excursion trains from Fort Bragg as far as Northspur, the CWR's midpoint, on selected weekends from summer to early autumn.

 State Route 1 (the Pacific Coast Highway) passes through Fort Bragg, concurrent with and signed as Main Street within the city limits.
 It travels on two bridges while doing so, the Noyo River Bridge and the Pudding Creek Bridge.
 State Route 20's western terminus is in Fort Bragg at its junction with Route 1, traveling east it runs parallel and several miles south of the Skunk Train's route to Willits and beyond to Nevada City before terminating at a junction with Interstate 80.

 The city also has a small private airport, with an 1,850. × 60. ft paved runway.